Hadleigh-Schwartz/hadleigh-opendatacam/README.md

 ![Custom opendatacam](/assets/custom-openatacam.png)

 Note that the tracking information - specifically, a unique ID to identify objects across frames and a bearing value to denote the object's direction of movement - are not included in the intercepted annotations.
-Intercepted annotations are the <em> raw <em> YOLO annotations, collected in realtime from the darknet annotations stream.
+Intercepted annotations are the <em> raw </em> YOLO annotations, collected in realtime from the darknet annotations stream.

 # Initial setup